-The MM had therefore to combine the ability of capturing and formalizing the experience the organization was building up, with the suitability of operating as a selection tool.
+The MM has therefore to combine the ability of capturing and formalizing the experience the organization has to build up, with the suitability of operating as a selection tool.

-Usability, reliability, and flexibility (ease of updating) were therefore among the crucial requirements that set off the Creation Phase of the needed MM.
+Usability, reliability, and flexibility (ease of updating) are therefore among the crucial requirements that set off the Creation Phase of the needed MM.
+Let's call Attitude such a MM.